allyourbankarebelongtous/pleb-vpn/README.md

 reboot the Raspiblitz (easiest), or manually start them using systemd commands to restart the timers.
 To manually send an individual missed payment you can run the keysend scripts that are saved in /home/admin/pleb-vpn/payments/keysends, or to send all payments that were scheduled at a certain time you can manually run that service with the following:
-`sudo systemctl start payments-<frequency>-<lnd or cln>.service` where <frequency> is either `daily`, `weekly`, `monthly`, or `yearly`, and <lnd or cln> is either `lnd` if I'm using LND or `cln` if I'm using Core Lightning.
+`sudo systemctl start payments-<frequency>-<lnd or cln>.service`  where `<frequency>` is either `daily`, `weekly`, `monthly`, or `yearly`, and  `<lnd or cln>` is either `lnd` if I'm using LND or `cln` if I'm using Core Lightning.

-For example, to manually at any time send the payments that were scheduled on the 1st of the month to come from my lnd node I would run: `sudo systemctl start payments-monthly-lnd.service`
+For example, to manually at any time send the payments that were scheduled on the 1st of the month to come from my lnd node I would run on the command line:
+`sudo systemctl start payments-monthly-lnd.service`

 ### Updates or Uninstalling
 The last menu, PLEB-VPN, is for updates or uninstalls.
 Update just pulls the latest changes to the scripts from github (for bug fixes or new features).
 Uninstall will uninstall EVERYTHING you have and restore your node to its original configuration.
-It will NOT delete your plebVPN.conf file and your WireGuard config files, they will be left on the hard drive.
+It will NOT delete your plebvpn.conf file and your WireGuard config files, they will be left on the hard drive.
 To remove them, you can delete /mnt/hdd/app-data/pleb-vpn and all of its contents.

 Feel free to contact me on Telegram @allyourbankarebelongtous or via email at: